 First on the List

 Being first on the CC list is offensive depending on the subject line of the email.
-If its about a procedure being violated or a new SOP, then you must be the worst offender or a trouble maker.
+If it’s about a procedure being violated or a new SOP, then you must be the worst offender or a troublemaker.
 It’s even worse if you are addressed and everyone else in the department is CC’d.
 For instance, when a new CIO takes over and he says to you that he doesn’t care if you wear jeans to work.
 The next day you wear jeans and your manager who doesn’t have this information yet, sends an email, addresses you solely, but CC’s the rest of the department.
 However, if it’s good news, such as free leftovers in the break room, then you should feel honored.
 Unless you are rail thin, which means your coworkers are trying to fatten you up.

 Somewhere in between